Welcome to our Governors’ section.

 A Welcome From the Chair

-I have been a Foundation Governor since March 2014.
-My three sons have attended or are still at St Joseph’s (and really loved it) so I welcomed the opportunity to support the management and development of a school which provides a holistic and caring environment for all the pupils.
-My early career was spent within NHS management and then central government; latterly spent auditing recruitment agencies.
-I am now self-employed and spend a lot of my time auditing education supply agencies for the trade body of the recruitment sector.
-I have been Chair of Governors since 2015 and I am continually striving to support and challenge the school to deliver an outstanding education; which nurtures each child’s spiritual pilgrimage and their mental and physical well-being.
+I have been a Foundation Governor since January 2020.
+My three sons have attended or are still at St Joseph’s and my daughter will no doubt follow in their footsteps when she is old enough.
+I welcomed the opportunity to support the management and development of a school which provides a caring and nurturing environment for all the pupils.
+My early career was spent within the NHS and later within the private sector in finance, I currently am working in the renewable energy sector.
+I started as Chair of Governors in September 2022 and I am continually striving to support and challenge the school to deliver an outstanding education; which nurtures each child’s spiritual pilgrimage and their mental and physical well-being.
 A safe, happy place where children flourish, staff love to work and where parents feel connected with their child’s learning and school life.

 Dear Parents and Carers